Kh-55: Development

 After the end of the Cold War and anti-proliferation treaties restricting the deployment of long-range nuclear missiles, the Russians made efforts to develop tactical versions of the Kh-55 with conventional warheads.
 First came the 600 km-range Kh-65SE (derived from the Kh-55) announced in 1992, then the 300 km-range Kh-SD tactical version of the Kh-101 for export, and finally the Kh-555.
 In 2001 the Russian Air Force are believed to have selected the Kh-101 and Kh-555 for development.

 A 1995 Russian document suggested that a complete production facility had been transferred to Shanghai, for the development of a nuclear-armed cruise missile.
-Originally it was thought that this was based on the 300 km-range Raduga Kh-15 (AS-16 "Kickback"), but it now appears that it was the Kh-55 that was transferred to China.
+Originally it was thought that this was based on the 300 km-range Raduga Kh-15 (AS-16 "Kickback"), but it appears that it was the Kh-55 that was transferred to China.